graph-massivizer/graph-inceptor-graphma/graphma-betatesting/README.md

 - **graphma-core**: The core library where the main functionality of the project is implemented.
 - **graphma-data**: This subproject contains logic to handle different graph formats and serves as the link to test data.
 Test data is stored in a separate repository known as `datademorepo`.
-- **graphma-benchmark**: Used for performance testing and benchmarking the functionalities developed in `graphma-core` and `graphma-data`.
+- **graphma-betatesting**: In this subproject are the beta testers supposed to work in.
 - **graphma-playground**: A less critical subproject intended for experimental testing of various libraries or code snippets that may eventually be integrated into the core project. **This subproject is not essential for beta testing and should be ignored.**

-The main focus for beta testing should be on `graphma-core`, `graphma-data`, and `graphma-benchmark`.
+The main focus for beta testing should be on `graphma-core` and `graphma-data`.
 These subprojects are crucial for assessing the project's performance, stability, and its capability to process and analyze graph data effectively.

 ## Prerequisites
-Before you start, ensure that you have Java SDK installed on your system, preferably the version that matches the project's requirements (e.g., Java 11 or 17).
-You can download and install the Java SDK from [AdoptOpenJDK](https://adoptopenjdk.net/) or [Oracle's official Java site](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+Before you start, ensure that you have Java SDK installed on your system, preferably the version that matches the project's requirements (**Java 17 with Preview** or +).
+You can download and install the Java SDK from [AdoptOpenJDK](https://adoptopenjdk.net/), [Oracle's official Java site](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or with the help of intellj.

 ## Installing IntelliJ IDEA
 IntelliJ IDEA is an IDE developed by JetBrains that supports Java and a multitude of other programming languages.
 Follow these steps to download and install IntelliJ IDEA: